dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 You can absolutely use [Laravel router](https://laravel.com/docs/routing) and [vue-router](https://router.vuejs.org/) together without too much effort.

-Perhaps you want vue-router to handle **all** routing; or for vue-router to handle most routing via an SPA but for Laravel to handle a small handful of routes; or to serve multiple SPAs using one Laravel app.
+Perhaps you want vue-router to handle **all** routing; or for it to handle only some and for Laravel to handle the others; or to serve multiple SPAs using one Laravel app.
 All of this and more is possible.

 <!-- TODO: Missing Link -->
 If you're having trouble setting any of that up, it's covered in detail in the [dev.to article mentioned before]().

 #### Lack of Webpack aliases when using Laravel Mix

-If you've used [vue-cli](https://cli.vuejs.org/) then you'll probably be familiar (and used to using) aliases [such as `@` and `~`](https://cli.vuejs.org/guide/html-and-static-assets.html#url-transform-rules).
+If you've used [vue-cli](https://cli.vuejs.org/) then you'll probably be familiar with (and used to using) aliases [such as `@` and `~`](https://cli.vuejs.org/guide/html-and-static-assets.html#url-transform-rules).

 Unfortunately this is not setup by default - fortunately though, [there's a plugin](https://laravel-mix.com/extensions/alias).